 Remember, you can watch Agents of S.H.I.E.L.D. online via TV Fanatic.

-Lee Jutton is a staff writer for TV Fanatic.
+Lee Jutton was a staff writer for TV Fanatic.
+She went into retirement in July of 2017.
 Follow her on Twitter.